 This list doesn’t even include the unquantifiable amount of genuine community work, activism and representation each artist has provided throughout Northern California and beyond over their careers and lifetimes.
 It also doesn’t even touch on the OG Pinoys and Pinays who certainly paved the path for this ascendance to happen.

 “My mother’s side is Filipino.
 My grandma is a short, 5’3” lady from Zambales in the Philippines.
 My grandfather is Black and was a merchant marine out there on a military base.
 They met and decided to move to Oakland and that’s how my roots started in the Bay,” Guap says.

-It’s a relatable truth for many Bay Area generations, who’ve grown up here with mixed backgrounds and a fluid sense of self.
-Alongside his Fil Am peers, Guap is voicing this in his idiosyncratic, hyphy-melodic way, narrating where he’s from and his journey navigating the world as a Black Pinoy.
+It’s a relatable truth for many Bay Area locals, who’ve grown up here with mixed backgrounds and a fluid sense of self across the generations.
+Alongside his Fil Am peers, Guap is voicing his multi-ethnic experience in an idiosyncratic, hyphy-melodic way, narrating where he’s from and his journey navigating the world as a Black Pinoy.